 Use the following list of action verbs and resume templates to begin creating your new resume.
-All formats are acceptable, so pick the one you like best and bring it in for a review during Career Center’s Quick Questions.
+All formats are acceptable, so pick the one you like best and bring it in for a review during ’68 Center for Career Exploration’s Quick Questions.

 Standard resume formats: